top of page

 Again, exercise bigger muscles first and then smaller muscles.
 A close-chained leg exercise (that being where the hand or foot is fixed and cannot move) such as a squat or leg press is a good place to start.
 Leg extensions and leg curls should be next followed by some body-weight calf raises and toe raises (you don’t want to drag your feet as you age).

-For the upper body begin with a pulling motion.
+For the upper body, begin with a pulling motion.
 The seated row is a good place to start.
-This is an exercise where you pull the weight towards you while your body stays stable and stationary.
+This is an exercise where you pull the weight toward you while your body stays stable and stationary.
 The most important part of this exercise is to squeeze your shoulder blades (scapulas) together in a retraction motion.
 Hold for two seconds and slowly release.

-Shoulder injuries are treacherous, especially for senior citizens!
-Keep that posture correct!
-Keep those scapulas back!
-Get an expert to show you this so you may better protect yourself from injury!
+Shoulder injuries are treacherous, especially for people over 60 years old.
+Keep that posture correct.
+Keep those scapulas back.
+Get an expert to show you this so you may better protect yourself from injury.

 After this exercise perform the opposite motion which is pushing away.
 This could be a push-up or a chest press.
 For shoulders start with external rotation first using a band attached to something while you use your outside arm.
 Your elbow is flexed at a 90-degree angle as you move the band away from the body.